 When you first encounter resource management, it might seem like the younger sibling to project management.
 The two seems quite similar and yet somehow different.
 In reality, instead of being a younger sibling to project management, resource management is more of a Robin to project manager’s Batman.
 When done right, resource management supports project progress and will save the project manager a lot of time and energy.

-Resource management plan is consists of the list of resources (human and non-human), a timeline, assignments and/or projects.
+A resource management plan usually consists of the list of resources (human and non-human), a timeline, assignments and/or projects.
 The last two can be displayed as Gantt charts.
 Here are a few resource management plan examples:

 There’s high-level resource management and detailed resource management.
 High-level resource management is done to get an overview of the resource allocation in the project portfolio.
 Detailed resource management is basically done to create a to-do list for the resources.
 One is for the managers, other is for the team.